uncommitted-and-forgotten/django-uptimerobot/README.rst

 Uptime Robot integration for Django
 ============

 Uptime Robot http://uptimerobot.com integration for your Django project.
+There is a Python version (https://github.com/arteria/python-uptimerobot) available containing only the Uptime Robot API implementation.

 Installation
 ------------